Bumblebee Conservation Trust: History

 In 2012 the Bumblebee Conservation Trust launched its national Bees for Everyone project to raise public awareness of the threats bumblebees face and to help rare bumblebees through active conservation work to safeguard, restore and create habitats for them.

 This successful project formed partnerships and has since evolved into new projects.
-Four of these projects focus on the two rarest bumblebee species in the UK, the Shrill Carder and the Great Yellow bumblebee.
-The fifth project, 'Pollinating the Peak', has spread into the Midlands and focuses on the Bilberry bumblebee.
-The final ongoing project is the reintroduction of the Short-haired bumblebee, which has previously gone extinct in the UK.
+Four of these projects focus on the two rarest bumblebee species in the UK, the shrill carder-bee and the great yellow bumblebee.
+The fifth project, 'Pollinating the Peak', has spread into the Midlands and focuses on the bilberry bumblebee.
+The final ongoing project is the reintroduction of the short-haired bumblebee, which has previously gone extinct in the UK.

 Structure

 The Bumblebee Conservation Trust is a charitable organisation registered with the Office of the Scottish Charity Regulator and Charity Commission for England and Wales.
 The Trust has over 9,000 members.

 Its main office is in Scotland, located at the University of Stirling and it has a registered office in Eastleigh, near Southampton.
 The Trust also has a number of conservation staff based remotely across the UK in the areas where the UK's rarest bumblebees occur.